ORCUS Level 3 Certification

 Like many other children of the Space Race, I inhaled everything I could find about Mercury, Gemini, Apollo, and follow-on programs.
 I built and launched many Estes models to dizzying heights of 50 or even 100 feet!
 By the time I reached high school my interest in model rocketry had faded in favor of other things, though.

 Then a series of unexpected opportunities resulted in me becoming the faculty advisor for UVA’s new rocketry team in 2023.
-Until then, I was unaware of the existence of high-power rocketry as an endeavor; I thought you either built Estes models or went to work for SpaceX if you wanted to launch rockets.
+Until then, I was unaware of the existence of high-power rocketry as an endeavor; I thought you either built Estes models or went to work for NASA or SpaceX if you wanted to launch rockets.

 I set about designing ORCUS to be a size and weight that I can carry comfortably by myself during launch setup and recovery.
 I also want to keep it light so I can launch on smaller and less expensive motors in the future.
-I quickly discovered that ORCUS would go very nearly supersonic on a small M motor, and that seemed like a worthwhile experience to add to my L3 attempt.
+I quickly discovered that ORCUS would go transonic on a small M motor, and that seemed like a worthwhile experience to add to my L3 attempt.

 STRUCTURE

 ORCUS will be a simple dual-deployment rocket.
-It will be 6 inches in diameter, 140 inches long, empty mass about 21 lb, mass with motor about 35 lb (before paint).
+It will be 6 inches in diameter, 126 inches long, empty mass about 18 lb, mass with motor about 30 lb (before paint).
 It will have four fins with a span of about 20 inches.

 PROPULSION